EriWinckler/ErisLairsDiceGame/README.md

 # ErisLairsDiceGame

-Game created as an assignment given by Gabriel Sherman, teacher of Cohort12 at CarrerDevs.
+Game created as an assignment given by Gabriel Sherman, teacher at CarrerDevs.

 Liar's Dice Instructions
 Create a console app to play liar's dice.